dgroomes/hibernate-playground/hql/README.md

 The most uniquely impressive features of Hibernate (and other ORMs) is to turn row-based data into graph-based data (and vice-versa).
 Specifically, this means turning the row-based data in the table of a SQL database (RDBMS) into object instances in Java (object-to-object relationships form a graph).
 Across even a few tables, it would require lots of procedural code to accomplish something similar if you weren't using an ORM.
-For single-table information systems, consider using straight JDBC and SQL.
+By contrast, for single-table information systems, consider using straight JDBC and SQL.

 HQL is a powerful language that lets you re-use your existing SQL skills and get the full benefits of Hibernate's object-relational mapping.
 This project implements a basic Java program that reads from a SQL database using HQL.